 Turkey bones splinter easily like chicken bones.
 So, feeding turkey bones of any kind (raw or cooked) is not recommended.

 Can dogs have pork bones, or can dogs eat pork chop bones?
 Like chicken bones, veterinary experts typically agree that pork bones aren’t safe, whether they’re cooked or raw.
 This includes pork ribs, ham bones, and pork chop bones.
 The adverse health effects can be the same as you’d see with chicken bones.

 Lamb’s bones are more similar to beef bones in their density.
 So, follow the same rules as beef bones.
 Raw is better but cooked is okay if the lamb bone is large and thick.

 We all try to be responsible pet parents, but pups can be sneaky and steal a bone off a plate or counter when you turn your back for a second.
 So, let’s say your crafty canine ate cooked chicken bones.
 What do you do?
 Stay calm and follow these steps:

-- If you catch your dog in the act, try to take away the bones before he gobbles them all down.
+- If you catch your dog in the act, try to take the bones away before he gobbles them all down.

 - Check your dog’s stool for a few days to see if the bone fragments passed through.

-When in doubt, you can reference this handy infographic we created that summarizes tips about dogs eating bones.
+You can reference this handy infographic we created that summarizes tips about dogs eating bones.